-Gas Sales Agreements

-[Rider D to come]

 Ownership, Governance and Employees

 Ownership Structure

-In 1997, the State of Rio de Janeiro privatized its gas distribution companies by selling through a public auction 56.4% of the shares in CEG and 75% of the shares in Rio (at the time called Riogás S.A.).
+In 1997, the State of CEG-Rio de Janeiro privatized its gas distribution companies by selling through a public auction 56.4% of the shares in CEG and 75% of the shares in CEG-Rio (at the time called Riogás S.A.).
 The successful bidding consortium was composed of Enron, Gas Natural SDG, S.A. (“Gas Natural”), Iberdrola Investimentos Unipessoal Ltda. (“Iberdrola”) and Pluspetrol Energy Sociedad Anónima (“Pluspetrol”) (collectively, the “Consortium”).

-CEG is currently owned 25.38% by Enron, 18.90% by Gas Natural, 9.87% by Iberdrola, 2.26% by Pluspetrol, and the remainder by other investors.
-Rio is owned 33.750% by Enron, 25.125% by Gas Natural, 13.125% by Iberdrola, 3% by Pluspetrol, and the remaining 25% by Petrobrás.
-[Check numbers against those in the Business Overview and the Owners’ Agreement]
+As of closing, CEG will own 25.38% by Enron, 18.90% by Gas Natural, 9.87% by Iberdrola, 2.26% by Pluspetrol, and the remainder by other investors.
+CEG-Rio will own 33.750% by Enron, 25.125% by Gas Natural, 13.125% by Iberdrola, 3% by Pluspetrol, and the remaining 25% by Petrobrás.
+[Check numbers against those in the Business Overview]

-At the time of privatization, Enron, Gas Natural, Iberdrola and Pluspetrol entered into a Participation Agreement governing their joint bid for CEG/Rio and operation of the companies if the bid was successful.
-The Participation Agreement has been recently replaced by a more definitive Owners’ Agreement.
-Gas Natural is the operator of CEG/Rio.
+At the time of privatization, Enron, Gas Natural, Iberdrola and Pluspetrol entered into a Participation Agreement governing their joint bid for CEG/CEG-Rio and the operation of the companies if the bid was successful.
+The Participation Agreement is being replaced by a more definitive Owners’ Agreement.

-The following chart sets forth the ownership structure for CEG.
+The following chart sets forth the ownership structure for CEG as of the closing.

 CEG